-3.2 Big Data the Discipline
+4 Big Data the Discipline

-Now consider the emerging Big Data discipline.
+Big Data is now not only a phenomenon and term, but also a discipline.
 It leaves me with mixed, but ultimately positive, feelings.
 At first pass it sounds like frivolous fluff, as do other information technology sub-disciplines with catchy names like "artificial intelligence," "data mining" and "machine learning."
 Indeed it's hard to resist smirking when told that Big Data has now arrived as a new discipline and business, and that major firms are rushing to create new executive titles like "Vice President for Big Data."
-But as I have argued, the phenomenon behind the term is very real, so it may be natural and desirable for a corresponding new discipline to emerge, whatever its executive titles.
+15 But as I have argued, the phenomenon behind the term is very real, so it may be natural and desirable for a corresponding new discipline to emerge, whatever its executive titles.